 I wanted to see him ripped limb from limb; I couldn’t wait for Grace to take her life back and shit down his fucking creepy, abusive neck.

-So anyway…the ending was lame and abrupt and not good enough for the level of bullshit the reader has to go through with Grace.
-And it requires some suspended disbelief that I just didn’t have in me at that point (it was clouded by my bookworm sized disappointment.)
+So anyway, the ending was lame and abrupt, not good enough for the level of bullshit the reader has to go through with Grace.
+It requires some suspended disbelief that I just didn’t have in me at that point, it was clouded by my booknerd sized disappointment.

 After all of this – every terrible thing that was Grace’s life – Jack’s comeuppance is something that happens without the reader present for the good parts.
 It was an honest letdown.
 There was no satisfaction in it for me.
 Maybe that’s just the dark side of my personality, but I wanted to see him hurt.
 Like really, really hurt.
 And I didn’t get my heart’s desire.
 It was too subtle, and when it comes to revenge, that’s not really my thing.